DIVERSITY SUMMIT

 7:30 a.m. – 12:30 p.m.
 Conference Registration

-** 6 SHRM continuing education credits is available for attending the conference
+** 6 SHRM continuing education credits is available for attending the conference.

 8:00 a.m. – 3:00 p.m.
 Corporate Exhibits

-Please visit exhibit booths of our sponsors
+Please visit the exhibit booths and meet our sponsors.

 8:00 a.m. – 3:00 p.m.
 Coach's Corner